 Haskell Invitational history

-The Haskell Stakes has seen the race favorite win 49% of its races (26-of-52) including in the last two years.
+The Haskell Invitational (Stakes) has seen the race favorite win exactly 50% of its races (26-of-52) including in the last two years.
 Maximum Security (4/5) held off a bid by Mucho Gusto to win last year, and 2018 winner Good Magic (1/2) rolled to a three-length victory as the heavy favorite.
-The race has been decided by a nose three times including in 2017 when 9-1 shot Girvin prevailed.
+The race has been decided by a nose three times including in 2017 when longshot Girvin (9/1) prevailed.

 The first 3-year-old classic winner to also win the Haskell was Coastal in 1979.
 He won that year’s Belmont Stakes.